 As I promised this recipe can be made in under 10 minutes and uses simple ingredients.
 What takes the longest is boiling your eggs, which is something you can do ahead of time.

 Then simply drain the water from the tuna add it into a large bowl and break up the tuna with a fork.
-Add the mayonnaise, sour cream, mustard, salt, pepper.
+Add the mayonnaise, sour cream, mustard, salt, and pepper.
 Stir to combine.

 Next, toss in the sliced olives, onion, celery, and chopped hardboiled eggs and give it a good stir to combine.